G-Mapper: Learning a Cover in the Mapper Construction: Experimental Results

 \subsection{Comparison to Other Methods}

-We compare our $G$-Mapper algorithm to other state-of-the-art techniques on the same synthetic and real-world datasets as above.
-We analyze how Mapper graphs generated by another iterative algorithm, the Multipass BIC algorithm, are different from $G$-Mapper graphs.
-In addition, we produce Mapper graphs from $F$-Mapper and the balanced cover strategy utilizing the number of cover intervals estimated by $G$-Mapper as an input parameter.
+We compare the G-Mapper algorithm to other state-of-the-art techniques on the same synthetic and real-world datasets as above.
+We analyze how Mapper graphs generated by another iterative algorithm, the Multipass BIC algorithm, are different from G-Mapper graphs.
+In addition, we produce Mapper graphs from F-Mapper and the balanced cover strategy utilizing the number of cover intervals estimated by G-Mapper as an input parameter.
 We refer the reader to \cite[Sect.
 VI-A]{chalapathi2021adaptive} for a discussion and analysis of the performance of the statistical cover strategy.
-In this section, we set the same DBSCAN parameters with $G$-Mapper.
+Throughout this section, we maintain the same DBSCAN parameters as used in G-Mapper for each dataset.